Dustyroom/flat-kit-doc/index.md

 The current limitations are:

 * SRP Batcher is not yet supported by the Stylized Surface shaders.
+* Currently VR works in multi-pass mode only.
+We are working on it, it is our prioritised feature to implement.

 ## 8.2.
 URP Installation